-First and foremost, our bodies are full of bacteria, a lot of bacteria.
-When the body’s ratio of good to bad bacteria is in balance, our immune systems and digestive health improve.
+Our bodies are full of bacteria, a lot of bacteria.
+When the body’s ratio of good to bad bacteria is in balance, our immune systems, and digestive health improve.
 More and more studies show that the balance or imbalance of bacteria in your digestive system is linked to overall health and disease.

 An imbalance means there are too many bad bacteria and not enough good bacteria.
-It can happen due to illness, medication such as antibiotics, poor diet and more.
-Consequences can include digestive issues including diarrhea, constipation, bloating and more.
+It can happen due to illness, medication such as antibiotics, poor nutrition, and more.
+Consequences can include digestive issues including diarrhea, constipation, bloating, and more.
 Balancing out your gut bacteria begins with probiotics and prebiotics.
 Here are a few things you should know about them.

 Prebiotics and Probiotics are not the same